sleevs/Design-Pattern/README.md

       - Problem:

            You have a set class that represent different type of objects , or perform different operations or apply different algorithms on these objects.
-It's violates the Open-Clodes Principle(SOLID) and requires modifying all class whenever a new operation is added.
+It's violates the Open-Clodes Principle and requires modifying all class whenever a new operation is added.
       - Motivation:

            The pattern promotes extensibility by allowing the addition of new operations without modifying the existing class (Open-Closed Principle) .
-This pattern also separate the behavior from the object structure allows to define new operationsor behavior external to the objects themselves.
+This pattern also separate the behavior from the object structure allows to define new operations or behavior external to the objects themselves.
            Provide a way to extends the behavior of a set of objects without modifying their classes .
 It promotes maintainability , flexibility , and separation of concerns by keeping the objects focused on their core responsailities and allowing the addition of new behavior.